 One of the most observable effects of taking Vitamin C when dealing with acne is its ability to reduce skin inflammation and redness.
 There’s a complex interplay of processes as to how and why this happens.

 Namely, when the body is attacked by bacterial infection as the cause of acne, the body reacts by releasing specific chemicals to attack and destroy the bacteria.
 These chemicals are known as leukotrienes, but there’s a catch - bacteria aren’t stupid.
 They have evolved just enough to sense the release of leukotrienes, and then surround themselves in a protective barrier.
 This barrier tricks the body’s immune soldiers, the leukotrienes, and redirects them to attack otherwise healthy skin.
 This causes further inflammation and redness, and it is exactly here that Vitamin C helps.
 Taken in sufficient doses, Vitamin C makes the immune system less reactive and calmer, so to speak.
-This makes your body actually ‘fool’ the bacteria by not responding to its decoys, therefore making for healthier skin.
+This makes your body actually ‘fool’ the bacteria by not responding to its decoys, therefore making for clear, healthier skin.

 Another mechanism by which Vitamin C reduces redness is its effect of strengthening the tiniest of blood vessels - the capillaries.
 Capillaries are almost microscopic but crucial.
 They are in charge of bringing precious nutrients and oxygen to even the deepest levels of skin, up to 25 cells.
 It is these basal layers of skin cells that cause most of the redness that we observe.
 Making the walls of the blood vessels stronger, Vitamin C reduces the instances of microbleeding, thereby making your skin look less red and inflamed.
 This same mechanism is what prevents the future discoloration of skin as well, reducing the chance of ending up with dark spots or light spots.